bakercp/ofxFAISS/docs/GETTING_STARTED.md

 The default setup also assumes that a compatible version of CUDA is installed.
 If the `scripts/./install.h` script fails due to a CUDA error, CUDA can be disabled by modifying the `scripts/forumlas/faiss.sh` script and re-running `scripts/./install.sh`.

 At the time of this writing, CUDA 8.0 was installed on the development machine.

+#### BLAS library selection for CPU operations

+In informal tests (running `$ time faiss/tests/./demo_ivfpq_indexing `), CPU operations were _significantly_ faster when using MKL rather than the standard openblas / openlapack.

+To tune linking and other MKL flags, see [https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/)